Andy1966/scratchpad/multi_video_capture/qt_multicamera/README.md

   *  Framerate of video files was unknown so I set to 30 fps
   *  USB camera bandwidth was a problem until I found an article saying put them on different ports/hubs and it will then work...which it did.
 See https://stackoverflow.com/questions/21246766/how-to-efficiently-display-opencv-video-in-qt
+  *  Should do some error checking and make sure all works properly.
+Just stitched together.

 ## References to other source code used
 I used two other repositories to make this and modified to suit my need here.
   1. Qt displaying multiple videos in different threads.
 See https://stackoverflow.com/questions/21246766/how-to-efficiently-display-opencv-video-in-qt and https://github.com/KubaO/stackoverflown/tree/master/questions/opencv-21246766